What our customers say...

 What is included in the holiday price?

 Your holiday hire cost will include the self-drive hire of your chosen boat for the rental period.
 A small fuel waiver paid separately to the hire charge will provide sufficient fuel to run the engine and central heating systems during your hire period.
+A small damage waiver (just like a hire car excess waiver.)
 All bedding, 2 car parking spaces (additional spaces available for small charge), digital TV, life jackets and VAT at 20% is included in the hire price.

 Towels will be included free of charge on the basis of one bath towel per person and one hand towel per bath room.